sanathsk7/Sentimental-Analysis-of-Presidential-Debate/README.md

 - Counted the most frequently associated words for both categories.
 -  Found the top 10 most associated words for each category.
 - Assigned value 1 for "positive" sentiment, -1 for "negative" sentiment for each of the top 10 words.
-- Calculated the average sentiment value for tweets associated with "trump" and "clinton"
+- Calculated the average sentiment value for tweets associated with "trump" and "clinton".

 ##### API Reference:
 http://tweepy.readthedocs.io/en/v3.5.0/

 ##### License:
 MIT